 An expiration date for using the code to join the project is also able to be set.
 The default time is 1 week from the time the code is made, but this can be changed.
 This is the time before which the code must be used to join the project.
-After this the code is no longer valid.
-A new code can be made at any time.
-A user will still have access to the project when the passcode expires if she or he has already joined.
-However, the passcode will cease to function for new users.
-Multiple codes having different permission levels and different expiration dates can be made for the same project.
+After this the manually, select the "Online"